Types of Mortgage Lenders

 Secondary Mortgage Market

 When you apply for a home mortgage, you may be under the impression that the mortgage lender will be servicing the loan until it is paid off.
-This may not be the case.
+This may change throughout the life of your loan.
 It is common practice for the mortgage loan to be bought and sold to a secondary mortgage market investor, sometimes more than once in the life of a loan.

 These transactions will not affect your mortgage amount or your mortgage payment.
 The secondary mortgage market is comprised of investors like Fannie Mae and Freddie Mac.
 Selling loans to the secondary mortgage market provides primary lenders with funds needed to issue new mortgage loans.